State of Rust 2026

 When: Ongoing.
 Foundation interop initiative active since 2025.

-Action: For teams mixing Rust and C++ code: monitor BorrowSanitizer development for integration into CI pipelines.
+Action: For teams mixing Rust and C++ code: track BorrowSanitizer development for integration into CI pipelines.
 Track cxx and bindgen updates for interop ergonomics.

 5. musl 1.2.5 Target Update